hsocarras/nodbus-plus/README.md

 })
 ```

-Then channels must be add to the client.
-The client will create a connection per channel.
-The following example add a modbus serial over tcp server, and conect to it.
+Add channels to the client.
+The client creates a connection per channel.
+The following example adds a Modbus TCP server and connects to it:

 ```javascript